justinformentin/fastapi-external-boilerplate/README.md

 If you are using any "one click" installers for platforms like vercel, linode, digitalocean, you will need to include another file outlined by that platform for running the server.

-If you are using apache, you will need to add a reverse proxy to your `sites-enabled/domain.com.conf` file:
+You will need to add a reverse proxy.

+For apache, to your `sites-enabled/domain.com.conf` file add:

 ```bash
     ProxyPreserveHost On